vakhokurdadze/dummyWordGame/README.md

-The Project is written in kotlin programming language For the navigation system cicerone's router is used Constructed in MVVM architectural pattern with clean architecture elements For dependency injections the dagger 2 library is used
+The Project is written in kotlin programming language For the navigation system cicerone's router is used Constructed in MVVM architectural pattern
+For dependency injections the dagger 2 library is used